Ephrata's Mike Muchlinski umpiring home plate for game 6 of the World Series

 Despite the pressure, he says he'll treat the game like any other.
 Leaning on his 12 years of experience as a professional baseball umpire, eight of which were full seasons in the big leagues.

-He began this career with the dream of reaching the World Series one day.
+He began this career with the dream of one day reaching the World Series.
 Many years of travel and time away from home has led to this moment.
-A moment he doesn't believe he could have reached by himself.
+It's a moment he doesn't believe he could have reached by himself.

 "If it wasn't for, one, a strong support from my family, and two, an absolute love of baseball since I was like two or three years old, I just don't think I would be here," Muchlinski said.

-If you ask him to reflect he'd tell you there hasn't been time.
-He's been focused on doing the job to the best of his abilities, but, once the final run has been scored and the crowd has gone home the realization may set in.
+If you ask him to reflect, he'd tell you there hasn't been time.
+He's been focused on doing the job to the best of his abilities but, once the final run has been scored and the crowd has gone home, the realization may set in for him.

 "I think that when I get home after this wraps up, in you know two or three days, that it'll be a nice couple of days to be able to just sit and go 'what did we just do!?
 What just happened!?'
 And that'll be a good feeling," Muchlinski said.